 Q. How can I get a library card?

-A. Simply fill out an application card stating your name, address, and phone number and provide the name, address and local phone number of a reference – someone who would know how to get in touch with you – and show proof if identity.
+A. Simply fill out an application card stating your name, address, and phone number and provide the name, address and local phone number of a reference – someone who would know how to get in touch with you – and show proof of address.

 Q. How much does it cost to get a library card?